gueltro/crypto_bot/README.md

 cbot allows you to store encrypted data on reddt.com/r/cryptoparadise (or somwhere else on reddit).
 The data is encrypted locally with openssl and sent on reddit as a normal post.

 ## Can I run `cbot`?
 I tested this on linux debian but it should work on any unix machine.
 In order to make this work you need openssl and praw.

+For example on debian you can download openssl with:

+`sudo apt-get install openssl`

+and praw with:

+`sudo pip install praw`

 ## How do I start usig `cbot`?
 Insert this in yout .bashrc (or .zshrc or similar):